Borisizdabezt/exitlag-hwid-spoofer/README.md

 1. Close exitlag
 2. Create an Exitlag account
 3. Run gud.exe as administrator
+4. Change ur MAC address
-4. Run Exitlag and login
+5. Run Exitlag and login
-5. Enjoy!
+6. Enjoy!

 We need to reopen it after restarting or you cant use Exitlag